Commemoration of the Armistice of November 11, 1918

 Members of the Montpellier Society of Medical Sciences

-The Dean read the roll call of the fallen from World War I, as well as from World War II and overseas theaters of operation
+The Dean read the roll call of the fallen from World War I (1914–1918), as well as from World War II (1939–1945) and overseas theaters of operations.

-Ms. Aben and Mr. Marcou, representing the National Orders, the Dean, Mr. Lamou, and two students then laid wreaths.
+Ms. Aben and Mr. Marcou, representing the National Orders; the Dean; Mr. Lamou; and two students then laid wreaths.

 Then the OSEM began playing “La Marseillaise.”